Braised Meatballs in Tomato Sauce

 Before you do anything else, toast the pine nuts for the meatballs, and heat a large pot of water.
 Once the pasta water comes to a boil, add your salt and keep it at a simmer until it’s time to cook the pasta.

-Toasting pine nuts makes them crunchier and brings out their flavor, whether for meatballs, as a topping for pasta salad, or ground for basil pesto.
+Toasting nuts makes them crunchier and brings out their flavor, whether for meatballs, as a topping for pasta salad, or ground for basil pesto.
 You can toast nuts in the oven or on the stove top.
 Toasted nuts should smell nutty and not burnt.

 Making the tomato sauce